Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 ## The ugly bits

-The connection between your browser and noVNC is **unencrypted** and it's not protected by any kind of authentication/authorization.
-It is not meant for use over the internet.
-Use at your own risk.
+The connection between the browser and noVNC is **unencrypted** and it's not protected by any kind of authentication/authorization, therefore it's not meant to be used over the internet.

-DFHack needs to be able to make a sys call which is, by default, blocked by Docker (`personality(ADDR_NO_RANDOMIZE)`).
-To overcome the container needs to run the container with and extra parameter `--security-opt=seccomp=unconfined`.
+DFHack needs to be able to make a sys call which is, by default, blocked by Docker (`personality`).
+To overcome this restriction the container needs to run with and extra parameter `--security-opt=seccomp=unconfined`.
 While doing this fixes our problem it also presents a security risk.
 Read more [here](https://docs.docker.com/engine/security/seccomp/).

+I am aware of two minor issues with this setup:
-It is a known issue that the embark on brand new fortresses will sometimes crash the game but it quickly reboots and will not longer happen again on the same save file.
-I am not aware of the reason why this happens yet.
+ - embarking on brand new fortresses the game will sometimes crash, however it quickly reboots and it won't happen twice on the same save file.
+ - playing with `PLAY_INTRO=YES` forces the game to launch in window mode.
+Press F11 to switch to fullscreen (on macos you need to bind a new key).

 ## Logs